roura356a/csk/intl.en-US/User Guide for Edge Container Service/Edge cluster management/Create a managed edge Kubernetes cluster.md

 2. In the left-side navigation pane of the ACK console, click **Clusters**.

-3. On the Clusters page, click **Create Kubernetes Cluster** in the upper-right corner of the page.
+3. In the upper-right corner of the Clusters page, click **Create Kubernetes Cluster**.

 4. Click the **Managed Edge Kubernetes** tab and configure the cluster.